-This post took some thinking.
-I want to share a step by step bun recipe and tutorial for making fresh buns for the new baker.
-At the same time I don’t want to put anyone off from trying to take them.
-Baking your own fresh buns is not time consuming, actual hands on time is about an hour.
-But, the rising, takes some time so you need to bake them on a day your going to be home.
+A stand buns recipe or dinner rolls recipe for air light and fluffy white bread roll.
+This is a step by step roll recipe and tutorial for making fresh rolls for the new baker.
+At the same time I don’t want to put anyone off from trying to make them.
+Baking your own fresh dinner rolls is not time consuming, actual hands on time is about an hour.
+But, allowing the yeast dough to rise, takes some time so you need to bake your rolls on a day your going to be home.

 On a personal note, I made a double batch of bread and buns every week for about 20 years.
-This is my air bun recipe I used for many years.
+This is my rolls recipe I used for many years.
 It was the best food budget stretcher I know of.
 I know these days people often avoid carbs, but that isn’t true for teenage boys, or athletes.
 Buns are a loved treat that cost pennies to make and dollars to purchase.
-If you haven’t made buns before I hope you give it a try.
-My hope is that this bun recipe becomes a love addition to your recipe box, as it has been in mine.
+If you haven’t made a rolls recipe before I hope you give it a try.
+My hope is that this rolls recipe becomes a love addition to your recipe box, as it has been in mine.

 1 pkg yeast (Check the expired date)